CossetteG/UVU_DGM1610_Summer2022/README.md

 Always save your file before exiting out of it, but Git will prompt you To edit a Diff, you'll click to view it, and then hit Edit File to make another change

+what happens if you make a mistake?

+You can undo a commit or a staging (or maybe even a push idk) by using the fancy little undo button.
+You can unstage certain lines if you just want to get rid of them or you can go into the text and just edit it as if it was never committed